Ralph McGill Would Never Defend “Stand Your Ground”

 Nearly half the states in this country have “Stand Your Ground” laws.
 At minimum, these laws allow an individual the right to use deadly force if that individual has a reasonable belief that their lives are threatened.
 Importantly, the law typically states that it is not necessary for a threatened individual to retreat from the perceived danger.
 The jury is still out on whether this kind of law has reduced crime rates anywhere.
 It is important to note, however, that there is nothing in these laws that give citizens the right to provoke and/or create a potentially volatile scenario where they place themselves in danger and then use deadly force in response to the dangerous scenario they created.

-The fact that George Zimmerman, charged with second degree murder of Trayvon Martin, was told by a 911 operator not to follow Martin, has forced Zimmerman’s attorneys to drop the use of “Stand Your Ground” as a part of his defense.
+The fact that George Zimmerman, charged with second degree murder of Trayvon Martin, was told by a 911 operator not to follow Martin, has forced Zimmerman’s attorneys to drop the use of “Stand Your Ground” as a part of his defense is cause for all of us to pause.
 The fact that Michael Dunn, charged with the murder of Jordan Davis (and also charged with attempted murder of the other teens in the SUV), told these kids to turn their music down at a gas station is also problematic.
 Most people do not stay at a gas station for very long.
 Is it safe or even logical to tell total strangers what to do or what not to do while they are seated in their own vehicles at a public place like a gas station at 7:30 in the evening?
 Think about it.
 Will Florida lawmakers ever understand that the state’s “Stand Your Ground” laws are not always working in the best interests of its citizens?
 McGill would have recognized the counterproductive and dangerous potential for abuse in “Stand Your Ground” legislation.

 When I finally got the opportunity to read some of the newspaper columns written by McGill, I noticed some important qualities: He spoke his mind about what was going on in the city and the world at that moment.
 Yet, he did so with an eye on the future.
 Like many of Atlanta’s early boosters, he always prescribed the course of action that he believed was best for the city of Atlanta—the entire city of Atlanta.
 He knew that crime, racial discrimination, racial virulence, and the like, were bad for the city.
 He was as practical and he was ethical.